 There are multiple sites that are obvious choices for a listing such as Google My Business and Yelp.
 You should also claim profiles on healthcare-specific reviews sites like Healthgrades, Vitals, and ZocDoc, which attract hundreds of thousands of viewers on a regular basis.

 Generate, Respond, and Display Patient Reviews

 Reviews are the backbone of any online listing.
 They serve as social proof that real people actually visited a physician and the ratings and text reviews accurately describe their experience.

 They’re also the first step in establishing a doctor’s trust and authority, which makes them paramount to their online reputation.

 It isn’t just enough to have a few reviews up on a listing; you’ll need to get more patient reviews in order to raise a doctor’s profile.
-Research shows that a majority of consumers (69 percent) see reviews older than three months as irrelevant to the current experience.
+Research shows that a majority of consumers (69%) see reviews older than three months as irrelevant to the current experience.

-What’s more interesting is that the PatientPop survey revealed that 71.3 percent of providers only receive reviews from at most five percent of their patient base.
-In other words, a small volume of reviews doesn’t bode well for a doctor’s online reputation, which makes review generation important for any medical practice.
+What’s more interesting is that ReviewTrackers’ online reputation analysis shows that on average, healthcare organizations only get about 3 reviews per month per location.
+In other words, a small volume of reviews barely cuts it for a doctor’s online reputation, which makes review generation important for any medical practice.